readux/readux.github.io/docs/index.md

 # Readux

-Readux is a *small* (~100 LOC core before comments & asserts) library for managing state in web applications already using [reagent](https://github.com/reagent-project/reagent).
+Readux is a small, in scope and codebase, library for managing state in web applications already using [reagent](https://github.com/reagent-project/reagent).

+Readux is conceptually closest to [redux](http://redux.js.org/) - and like redux, encourages customization and extension through middleware and store enhancers.

 ## Documentation is under construction...
 This project is very new and the documentation you see is a first pass - certain examples mentioned in passing